syncfusion-content/xamarin-docs/Xamarin/Calendar/Display-Modes.md

 ---
 layout: post
-title: Xamarin Syncfusion calendar month, year, decade and century view.
+title: Display Modes  in Xamarin Calendar control | Syncfusion
-description: Calendar Xamarin.Forms displays month, year, decade and century views which allows users to easily select and navigate between all built-in views.
+description: Learn here all about Display Modes  support in Syncfusion Xamarin Calendar (SfCalendar) control and more.
 platform: Xamarin
 control: Calendar
 documentation: ug
 ---

 # Display Modes  in Xamarin Calendar (SfCalendar)

 Xamarin.Forms calendar control provides 4 different types of views such month, year, decade and century.
 It allows users to easily select and navigate between all built-in views.
 This can be achieved by using [ViewMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms.SfCalendar.html#Syncfusion_SfCalendar_XForms_SfCalendar_ViewMode) property of SfCalendar.